 Park to reverse accidents can really damage your car and cause you to need the assistance of a Park to reverse accident lawyer.
-Victims of auto defects causing sudden rollaway accidents may be eligible for a lawsuit provided by our Houston injury law firm.
+Victims of auto defects causing sudden rollaway accidents may be eligible for a lawsuit provided by our injury law firm.
 Such a lawsuit can claim payments for victims’ medical costs, lost salary and pain, and suffering.

 Table of Contents

 Kinds of Park to Reverse Accidents

 There are two principal kinds of park to reverse accidents, also known as false park accidents or unintended powered rollaway accidents.
 They are:

 Dating as long ago as the 1960s, in which a “detent” or mechanical catch fails to secure a gear in place, which could lead to a vehicle suddenly shifting from neutral or park into reverse or drive.